intel/ai-reference-models/models_v2/pytorch/vit/inference/cpu/CONTAINER.md

   -e SOCKS_PROXY=${SOCKS_PROXY}"
 ```

 To run ViT inference, set environment variables to specify the precision and an output directory.
-Refer to instructions [here](https://huggingface.co/datasets/imagenet-1k) if you want to use a dataset.
+Refer to [instructions](https://huggingface.co/datasets/imagenet-1k) if you want to use a dataset.
 For Accuracy test, it is required.
 You will need to get access to the dataset and a token.

 ```bash
 ##Optional